Guitar Sight Reading: Tips and Methods for Your Practice Session

 Sight-reading on guitar is one of those skills that is widely known to make learning and playing music easier and quicker.
 After we learn to read music notation, sight-reading is the study of doing it on cue and in the moment.

 However, it’s also one the “non-urgent” practice options that frequently gets pushed to the back burner, or simply ignored.

 In this article, we’ll examine the goals of practicing sight-reading on guitar, and you’ll discover some options of how to practice so that you can keep your practice fresh, fun, and consistent.
 You’ll also be able to download some tools to organize and track your practice.
 Prepare to read music more quickly and comfortably!

-What is Sight-Reading?
+What is Guitar Sight Reading?

-In short, “sight-reading” is seeing a note and playing it.
+“Sight reading” is seeing a note and playing it.
 It’s seeing a note on page of music, and being able to render it as musical sound.

 The best sight-readers are able to play expressively, at the given tempo (speed), with compelling rhythm, with all the little inflections , “attitudes”, swells and fades.
 And all this from music they’ve only just seen for the first time.

-Why Practice Sight-Reading on Guitar?
+Why Practice Sight Reading on Guitar?

 Benefits such as: